-If the student is absent for the Senior Summative Technology Assessment, the grade 12 CTE teacher will administer an alternate written assessment that would be designed by the career pathway steering committee and the CTE consultant for that Career Cluster program.
+If the student is absent for the Senior Summative Technology Assessment, the grade 12 CTE teacher may administer an alternate written assessment that would be designed by the career pathway steering committee and the CTE consultant for that Career Cluster program.
 The alternate assessment will be scored using the scoring rubric developed by the career pathway steering committee.

-BASIC SKILLS ASSESSMENT (BAS)
+LETTERS ABOUT LITERATURE (LAL) AND BASIC SKILLS ASSESSMENT (BAS)

 Students are given multiple opportunities over the course of their academic career (sophomore, junior, and/or senior year) to demonstrate their performance relative to English, Math, and Science performance standards.
-The Basic Skills Assessment (BAS) in English, Math, and Science is one pathway for students to satisfy this district performance standard requirement in academic content areas.
+The Letters About Literature (LAL) assessment in English and Basic Skills Assessment (BAS) in Math and Science are a pathway for students to satisfy this district performance standard requirement in academic content areas.

-SECTION 5 STUDENT SUPPORT SERVICES
+SECTION 5STUDENT SUPPORT SERVICES